mfbrett/acacia_fynbos_spillover/README.md

 ## a) Data analysis

-*Acacia flower counts*: to reproduce the regression lines used to predict acacia flower densities at sites, use `acaciaregression_.r`
+*Acacia Isolation Metric*: to reproduce the isolation metric for each plot as provided in Table S1, use `aov_isolation_metric.r`

+*Chao Species Richness*: to generate Chao species richness values for plants, insects and interactions, use `chao_richness_persite.r`

+*NMDS*: to compare the insect and plant assemblages between sites, use `NMDS_.r`

-*For analyses regarding the visitation to and seed set of 3 focal plant species*: use `focals_analysis_.R`
+*For analyses regarding the visitation to and seed set of 3 focal plant species*: use `focals_.R`

 *For all other analyses*: including visitation networks, use `main_analysis_.r`